-• What actions has the health board taken to reduce those risks?
+• What actions has the health board taken to reduce those risks - what has changed since the last report?

 The State Hospital are currently updating the associated adaption plan with assistance from NHS Assure.
 The adaption plan will specify equipment, buildings and processes that could be affected by the extremes of weather and increased weather events that the site could experience over the next 10 to 20 years.
 The State Hospital also have business continuity plans for an event involving loss of power, adverse weather etc., and also have internal resource to manage the power on-site for a protracted period of up to 7 days if required.